Originally published on Information-Management.com

 Initializing robotic process automation inside a closed operational block helps demonstrate its purpose to the wider organization.
 Having a scalable foundation is the initial success.

-Once such capability exits, additional business units can begin to leverage RPA.
+Above all, once such capability exits, additional business units can begin to leverage RPA.
 The rest of the organization can begin leveraging a digital workforce without having to completely reinvent the core business.

 It’s recommended that companies start their RPA journeys at department levels, or specific operational closed blocks.